MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/tutorial-queue-a-trim-job.md

 - Use the `<Automatic>` parameter to apply Automatic setting trimming logic on existing file versions.

-### Example: Queue trim job to delete versions based on age on a single library on a site.
+### Example: Queue a job to trim versions based on age on a single library on a site

 To delete versions that are older than 360 days in document library 'Documents' in the site collection https://contoso.sharepoint.com.